 When’s the last time you’ve been “phubbed?”
 You know what I mean, you’re having brunch with a friend while she’s texting someone else the whole time.
 Or, you think your husband is listening to you talk about your day, complete with “uh-huhs,” only to look up and see his eyes glued to his phone.
-I only have a baby now so we don’t allow her to text yet, but I can only imagine how much parents get phubbed by their teens these days.
+I only have a baby now so we don’t allow her to text yet, but I can imagine how much teenagers phub their parents.
 Phubbing – phone snubbing – may sound silly but it’s something that is negatively affecting many of our relationships and it’s time we put our phones away.
 It’s time for a digital detox.

 It’s no surprise then that according to another survey, 70% of participants said “phubbing” was hurting their ability to connect with their partner.
 Who knew such a small device could wreak havoc on our marriages.